On-Page SEO

 How does Google Autocomplete work?

-Google Search uses an algorithm to predict what people might be searching for based on real searches made by other people.
+Google uses an algorithm to guess what people might search for.
+This is based on what other real people have searched before.

 To predict these search queries, Autocomplete considers several key factors.
 These include: